argosatcore/Deb_Dots/README.md

    The layout for this README.md was heavely influenced by that of [Spencer Tipping](https://github.com/spencertipping/dotfiles).
 Also, he (along with some [contributors](https://github.com/spencertipping/ni/graphs/contributors)) created an amazing tool for data processing pipelines in bash called [**_`ni`_**](https://github.com/spencertipping/ni).
 You should definetively check it out.

-   These dot files were started with a minimal Debian installation, so they should work with any Debian installation or Debian-based distribution.
+   These dot files were started with a minimal Debian 10 Buster installation, so they should work with any Debian installation or Debian-based distribution.

    It is worth mentioning that although I use these dots on Debian, I've made an effort to keep them as distribution agnostic as possible.
 I have managed to deploy them succesfully in other distributions, especifically on [Arch Linux](https://archlinux.org/) (_btw_) and [Void Linux](https://voidlinux.org/).